petre-renware/booklab/doc_src/bcat/index.md

     * page dedicated for books catalog

-    * for Jinja fields proccesable @ server-side use `{% raw %}` construction to remain in resulted HTML afer 1st compilation with mkdocs
+    * for Jinja fields processable @ server-side use `{% raw %} ... {% endraw %}` construction to remain in resulted HTML afer 1st compilation with mkdocs

  -->